-Looking for the best crime mysteries ever written?
+Looking for the best crime mystery books ever written?
 Look no further.
-We’ve searched far and wide to make reading lists of the best classic mystery thrillers, along with old favorites like the best Sherlock Holmes books and the best Wilkie Collins books.
+We’ve searched far and wide to make reading lists of the best classic mystery thrillers, along with old crime book favorites like the best Sherlock Holmes books and the best Wilkie Collins books.
 Plus, we have country-specific recommendations, including the best Italian crime fiction and the best Norwegian crime writing.
 Don’t know quite what you’re looking for?
 That’s fine, too: there are expert interviews recommending the best human drama books, the best whodunnits, and cosy mystery books.
 Our experts include many of the best crime novelists writing today, including Simon Brett, Lucy Atkins, Michael Dirda, Massimo Carlotto and even leading academics who study crime novels like Jason Hall.

 Journalists are no longer able to properly investigate organised crime in modern Italy — leaving it to crime fiction writers to pick up the slack, says the acclaimed Italian novelist, Massimo Carlotto.
 Here he chooses five noir novels that explore the reality of Italian corruption in highly original ways.

 Wilkie Collins, the sensationalist author and inventor of the detective novel, knew precisely how to “make ’em laugh, make ’em cry, make ’em wait”.
 Jason Hall, Victorian literature expert and editor of a new edition of Jezebel’s Daughter, chooses the five best books from Collins’s extensive oeuvre – and considers the voracious appetites and unorthodox lifestyle of this intriguing Englishman.